patrick-hu914/anacondazz2/README.md

 ## Hello 👋
-I'm a Computer Science undergrad at the University of Toronto.
+I'm a third year Computer Science undergrad at the University of Toronto.
 Currently I am: `studying Operating Systems in CSC369`

 This page has my personal projects.
 Some group projects I have contributed to include: